How will major market players come together to support the E-pharmacy in China?

 Succeeding in e-pharmacy in China: Practicality over Risk

-One of the reasons for the success of e-pharmacy in China comes from the fact that most of Chinese are trending towards a busy lifestyle enforced by short holidays, as well as dynamic and competitive work environments associated with long hours.
-This results in high levels of stress and pressure in the population and is fuelling the demand for consumer health products, particularly vitamins and dietary supplements (VDS).
-The average consumer’s purchasing power is rising quickly in China so people are able to purchase healthier products to boost their immune systems, delay ageing and fight fatigue.
-The lack of free time leads the Chinese to value the convenient round-the-clock shopping and the fast home-delivery services provided by e-pharmacies.
+One of the reasons for the success of e-pharmacy in China stems from the fact that many Chinese are being drawn into busy lifestyles where short holidays, rigorous work environments, and long hours are all too common.
+This results in high levels of stress and pressure within the population and fueling the demand for consumer health products, particularly vitamins and dietary supplements (VDS).
+The average consumer’s purchasing power is rising quickly in China, and so too is the demand for healthier products to boost their immune systems, delay aging, and fight fatigue.
+Lack of free time leads the Chinese to value convenient round-the-clock shopping and the fast home-delivery services provided by e-pharmacies.

 E-pharmacy platforms show that herbal and natural ingredients are the most popular medicines.
-The general Chinese opinion concerning non-herbal and non-natural medicines such as prescription drugs is comparatively low, as they believe these medicines to cause unwanted side-effects and be less safe.
-Thus, OTC products intended for fighting allergies, colds and coughs have seen a strong growth last year, along with dermatological creams in Chinese e-pharmacies.
+The general Chinese consensus on non-herbal and non-natural medicines such as prescription drugs is quite poor, as they believe these medicines to cause unwanted side-effects and are generally less safe.
+Thus, OTC products intended for fighting allergies, colds and coughs saw strong growth last year, along with dermatological creams in Chinese e-pharmacies.